Hackers News Hackers News

 Patch Availability and Remediation

-• Upgrade the Synology SSL VPN Client to version 1.4.5-0684 or a newer release immediately.
+• Immediately upgrade the Synology SSL VPN Client to version 1.4.5-0684 or a more recent release.

-• Educate network users about the risks of clicking suspicious links or visiting untrusted websites while connected to enterprise VPNs.
+• Educate all network users about the dangers of clicking suspicious links or visiting untrusted websites, especially while connected to enterprise VPNs.

-• Monitor VPN access logs for any unauthorized configuration changes, credential anomalies, or unusual traffic patterns.
+• Proactively monitor VPN access logs for any signs of unauthorized configuration changes, unusual credential activity, or anomalous traffic patterns that could indicate a compromise.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.